DRobinson4105/calculator/README.md

-Simple calculator that performs PEMDAS and factorial functions
+Simple calculator that performs PEMDAS and factorial operations